AdamRobinsonSE/accelerated-results-cookbook/README.md

 ## Known Issues

-1. Fix some responsive queries on the edit modal.
+1. Fix some responsive issues on the edit recipe modal

 ## Optimizations